Shaun-Fong/SubtaskDescription/README.md

 2. Download the zip file and decompress everything under the directory `plugins/Subtaskdescription`
 3. Clone this repository into the folder `plugins/Subtaskdescription`

 Note: Plugin folder is case-sensitive.

-This repo will no longer be maintained, PR is welcome!
+`This repo will no longer be maintained, but PRs are welcome!`